top of page

 Sports Massage

-Everyone can benefit from treatment - you don't have to be sporty or physically active to have aches and pains.
-Many of us spend significant amounts of time sitting at a desk or in a car, something our bodies weren't designed for, and over time we start to feel the negative effects of this as short-term niggles turn into long-term aches.
+Treatment is suitable for all ages and levels of activity - you don't have to be sporty or physically active to have aches and pains!
+Many of us spend significant amounts of time sitting at a desk or in a car, something our bodies weren't designed for, and over time we start to feel the negative effects as those short-term niggles turn into long-term aches.

 bottom of page